hackEns/2048NdS/leds/README.md

 Code sur les ATmega
 ====

-Quelques notes sont regroupées ci-dessous.
+Some notes on the PCBs and the code:

 ## Pins